nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 ContactSH is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, contactSH can get your contact management tasks done faster than traditional GUI apps.

+ContactSH is specially designed for NUS student entrepreneurs who are proficient in Unix CLI and have a need to properly keep track of task associated with different contacts.
+This user guide will explain many of the features in ContactSH that are available for you to use at any time and provide sample examples of how to use them.

 * Table of Contents
 {:toc}